-This fantastic desert hike up Hellhole Canyon to Maidenhair Falls is located in the heart of the Anza-Borrego State Park and not too far from the town of Borrego Springs.
-Hiking this trail will take you through classic Sonoran Desert landscape, pass through a wild grove of California fan palms and, after a little bit of boulder scrambling, to a pure desert miracle: a waterfall in the middle of the desert – not only one, but two.
+This fantastic desert hike up Hellhole Canyon to Maidenhair Falls is located not too far from Borrego Springs.
+Hiking this trail will take you through classic desert landscapes, pass through a wild grove of California fan palms and, after a little bit of boulder scrambling, to a pure desert miracle: a waterfall in the middle of the desert – not only one, but two.

-The 5 mile roundtrip hike up Hellhole Canyon is somewhat similar to the more popular hike up Anza-Borrego State Park’s Borrego Palm Canyon.
+The 5 mile roundtrip hike up Hellhole Canyon is somewhat similar to the more popular hike up Borrego Palm Canyon.
 The only difference is that Hellhole Canyon isn’t advertised much, so therefore it doesn’t have as many people hiking the trail.
-Being closer to the Anza-Borrego visitors center, Borrego Palm Canyon typically attracts a lot of hikers.
+Being closer to the Anza-Borrego visitor center, Borrego Palm Canyon typically attracts a lot of hikers.
 Furthermore, Hellhole Canyon has an added attraction, a waterfall surrounded by maidenhair ferns, suitably named Maidenhair Falls.

-The trailhead for Hellhole Canyon is 2 miles from the center of Borrego Springs – Christmas Circle.
-From this unique traffic circle located in the center of town (everyone knows where Christmas Circle is!), reset your odometer and drive west on Palm Canyon Drive towards the park visitors center.
+The trailhead for Hellhole Canyon is 2 miles from the center of Borrego Springs at Christmas Circle.
+From this unique traffic circle located in the center of town, reset your odometer and drive west on Palm Canyon Drive towards the park visitors center.

 At about 1.4 miles, turn left onto County Route S-22; if you instead continued straight at this point, you would head into the park visitors center.
 Parking for the trailhead will be reached, on the right side, 2.2 miles from Christmas Circle.
 The dirt parking lot can easily accommodate 10-15 vehicles and is located about 100 feet west of S-22.
 Just beyond the parking area on Highway S-22 is the base of Montezuma Grade, which takes travelers over the mountains.